Think You Can Guess The Most Dangerous Counties for California Drivers?

 California Counties With Highest Number of Serious Auto Accidents in 2024:

 Yes, anyone who immediately yelled “L.A.!” at the screen is correct.
 But take another look at California’s two most populous counties.
-Last year, Los Angeles County, with a population of ~9.7 million, reported 4,351 major crashes.
+Los Angeles County, with a population of approximately 9.7 million, accounts for over a quarter of the state's major crashes.

 Now compare that to San Diego County.
-With a population of 3.3 million—roughly a third the size of LA—you might expect it to have roughly a third of the serious crashes.
-But it reported 1,160 major crashes.
+With a population of roughly 3.3 million—about a third the size of LA—you might expect it to have about a third of the serious crashes.
+And that's roughly what we see.
+But the per-capita story gets more interesting when you zoom out.

 What’s going on with LA?